 The Saucony Endorphin Speed 4 and the adidas Adizero Boston 12 are both versatile, stable daily trainers but differ notably in feel and cushioning.
 The Saucony provides more cushioning, a softer midsole, and better energy return, making it smoother and more responsive for faster workouts or races.
 It's also lighter than the adidas, making it a more versatile partner for daily runs.

-Heel energy return in this model is sub-par, leaving heel strikers with a flat and uninspiring sensation.
+Heel energy return in this model is bad, leaving heel strikers with a flat and uninspiring sensation.
 The midsole, constructed primarily with a top layer of EVA foam at the heel limits the shoe's overall responsiveness.

 Forefoot energy return is decent, thanks to the predominance of premium, TPEE-based Lightstrike Pro foam in this area.
 This foam noticeably improves the shoe's bounciness, creating a more energized and springy toe-off.
 Forefoot strikers, in particular, will appreciate the energy the shoe provides, especially at faster paces.

-The forefoot of this shoe extremely firm, providing a stable platform across all force levels.
-This substantial firmness enhances the shoe’s overall stability, making it suitable for faster-paced runners.
+The forefoot of this shoe is firm, providing a stable platform across all force levels.
+This substantial firmness enhances the shoe's overall stability, making it suitable for faster-paced runners.
 However, runners looking for a soft underfoot experience should look elsewhere.